quixio/template-mqtt-ingestion/README.md

 Note that once set, you cannot view the values again.
-This largely only matters for services like Grafana, where users will be required to directly enter them for access to the UI.
-Other services will reference these secrets directly in their project deployment configurations.
+This largely only matters for services like Grafana, where users will be required to directly enter them for access to the UI, so make sure you save the value somewhere.

+Other services will reference these secrets directly in their project deployment configurations, so they do not need to be manually entered.

 ## Project Architecture